 - Pregnant women and children are the most vulnerable groups and are exposed to higher concentrations of hormonal contaminants.

-Knowing with absolute certainty how endocrine disruptors affect human health is practically impossible, given the large number of substances involved, their biological complexity, the number and importance of the functions regulated by the endocrine system.
+Knowing with absolute certainty how endocrine disruptors affect human health is practically impossible, given the large number of substances involved, their biological complexity, and the number and importance of the functions regulated by the endocrine system.

 There are effects in people that are being studied epidemiologically, such as: